cwpearson/llvmvm/README.md

 Remove `~/.llvmvm` and open a new terminal.

-## Using

-In a new terminal, run `source ~/.llvmvm/scripts/llvmvm.sh`.

 ### Quick Start (installing from source)

 Check supported LLVM tags

+    source ~/.llvmvm/scripts/llvmvm.sh
     llvmvm listalltags

 Choose a tag to install

     llvmvm install release_391_final

 Add the installed version to the path.
-This must be done for every new terminal.
+This must be done for every new terminal in the future.

     llvmvm use release_391_final

+### Quick Start (installing binaries)

+Check supported LLVM binaries

+    source ~/.llvmvm/scripts/llvmvm.sh
+    llvmvm listallbins

+Choose a binary to install (**note -B flag**)

+    llvmvm install 3.2-x86_64-linux-ubuntu-12.04 -B

+Add the installed version to the path.
+This must be done for every new terminal in the future.

+    llvmvm use 3.2-x86_64-linux-ubuntu-12.04

 ### List LLVM versions